olincollege/SoftSysHydro/reports/report.md

 ## Design

 This project was created to work in the system shown below.
 On the left we have sensors and pumps that control the hydroponics garden.
 The firmware that was written for this project runs on the Arduino, and is responsible for interfacing with our harware to control the system.
 The Arduino sends and receives data over serial to a Raspberry Pi.
 The Raspberry Pi transforms serial data into api requests that stores the data in our Hydro API.
-The arduino can also request data from the Raspberry Pi to adjust parameters of the system, like how often to take pH readings.
+The Arduino can also request data from the Raspberry Pi to adjust parameters of the system, like how often to take pH readings.

 ![](https://codimd.s3.shivering-isles.com/demo/uploads/7ec70f1eb99ae6f0e09425181.png)